kuckmc01/coral-fun/README.md

 playing around with the coral ui in aem

 ## Objective
-*Coral UI
+Coral UI
--Create a button in the top nav
+*Create a button in the top nav
--Create an button in an edit bar
+*Create an button in an edit bar

 ## How to run project
 mvn clean install -PautoInstallBundle,autoInstallPackage